otacke/h5p-dictation/README.md

 - Automatic speed change?
 How to balance speed/pitch?
 - Add option for "drag the words" instead of text input fields?
 But then the name Dictation might be a little misleading
 - Indicator about how many tries are left
+- Use the full featured audio player and marks to jump to?
+Could be useful for sound samples containing more than one sample.